Kong/insomnia/.github/PULL_REQUEST_TEMPLATE.md

 ____

 ## What
-_(A description or bullet point list of what changes have been included in this PR.)_
+_(A description or bullet point list of what changes have been included in this PR.
+Please attach screenshots if UI changes were made)_

 ## Why
 _(A description or bullet point list of why the changes mentioned above have been included in this PR.)_